johnharris85/fab-content-filter/README.md

 # Fab.com Content Filter

 A Chrome extension that filters content on fab.com by hiding items from specific sellers/creators.
+Also allows hiding items that are already in your library / owned.

 ## Features

 - 🚫 Hide products from specific usernames
+- 📚 Hide items already in "My Library"
 - 📊 Optional badge showing number of filtered items
 - 💾 Syncs across devices via Chrome sync
 - 📤 Import/export filter lists as JSON